...

 1. Lack of Awareness

-building owners and project teams may not grasp the value and significance of building commissioning.
-This lack of awareness can lead to an underestimation of its benefits or a failure to allocate time and resources for the commissioning process.
-Educating stakeholders about the purpose and advantages of commissioning is crucial, for implementation.
+Some stakeholders may not fully understand the value of commissioning.
+This lack of awareness can result in underestimating its benefits or failing to allocate sufficient resources to the process.
+Educating stakeholders is crucial to ensuring successful implementation.

 2. Inaccurate Project Requirements